-• To develop competent applied physicists with a broad knowledge of physics and its application In addition, and more generally, the course aims to:
+To develop competent physicists with a broad knowledge of physics and its application in astrophysics and cosmology.

+In addition, and more generally, the course aims to:

-- Provide a stimulating programme in physics to develop a sound base of knowledge and understanding with particular emphasis on applications - Develop critical, analytical, practical, professional, problem solving, research and communication skills and prepare students for postgraduate study and / or professional qualifications in employment
+• Provide a stimulating programme in physics to develop a sound base of knowledge and understanding with particular emphasis on applications in astrophysics and cosmology.

-- Develop the skills necessary for life-long independent learning - Provide a supportive, challenging, stimulating and rewarding study environment - Develop a range of key life and employability skills through a range of opportunities provided in the study units - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen areas of interest
+- Develop critical, analytical, practical, professional, problem solving, research and communication skills and prepare students for postgraduate study and / or professional qualifications in employment. - Provide insight and experience, in some areas of astrophysics and cosmology, to the frontiers of research. - Develop the skills necessary for life-long independent learning. - Develop an appreciation of what constitutes ethical scientific behaviour. - Provide a supportive, challenging, stimulating and rewarding study environment. - Develop a range of key life and employability skills through a range of opportunities provided in the study units. - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen areas of interest. - Examine in depth an area of contemporary astrophysics and cosmology enabling critical engagement with research publications.